aptonic/dropzone4-actions/YouTube Downloader.dzbundle/yt-dlp/README.txt

     --compat-options prefer-legacy-http-handler to prefer the legacy
     http handler (urllib) to be used for standard http requests.
 -   The sub-modules swfinterp, casefold are removed.
+-   Passing --simulate (or calling extract_info with download=False) no
+    longer alters the default format selection.
+See #9843 for details.

 For ease of use, a few more compat options are available: